RapidAI/RapidOCR/docs/README_en.md

 ## Authorization
 - The copyright of the OCR model belongs to Baidu, and the copyright of other engineering codes belongs to the owner of this warehouse.
 - This software is licensed under LGPL.
-You are welcome to contribute code, submit an issue or even pr.
+You are welcome to contribute code, submit an issue or even PR.

-## Contact us
+## Join us
 - You can contact us through QQ group: **887298230**
-- If you can’t find the group number, please click here [**link**](https://jq.qq.com/?_wv=1027&k=P9b3olx6) to find the organization
 - Scan the following QR code with QQ:

     <div align="center">